 On the 17th February 2013, Steven Jarvie, 62, was cycling along the Old Pacific Highway with a group of four friends.
 A motorcycle rider, Ben Smith, now 27, and his father, rode past the group at such speed and close proximity that Mr Jarvie came off his bike.
-He later died having suffered severe head injuries.
+He later died having suffered severe head injuries from the bicycle accident.

 Ben Smith was found guilty of manslaughter in May this year, and was sentenced to at least 5 and a half years in jail on Monday.